tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 When you’re ready, you’ll be able to perform this full-body movement to the third stage of initiation.
 Your first task is to create the sacred space in which that work can occur: channel your angers, rages, and furies into your boundary and into intensified grounding.

-If you’re unable or unwilling to deal with your anger, you’ll fall into the masking state of apathy.
-Apathy is a state of dissociation, usually caused by being stuck in the wrong environment for your needs.
-It seeks distractions such as TV, fun food, new loves, travel, money, and shopping.

-Apathy and boredom are two of the most common symptoms of the environment being too small for your soul.
-They are signs of a lack of boundaries and a need for change, but they are done in an ineffectual and distractible way.

-We struggle against our natural depressions and anxieties with incredible amounts of boredom-relieving stimuli.
-We can’t stop to feel or dream because we have to keep moving.
-In response, we become highly distractible automatons.

-It is important to distinguish between apathy that arises from your unwillingness to rest and apathy that arises from your inability to set boundaries and channel your anger appropriately.
-If you are filled with apathy right now, honor it, but feed it with a deeper version of what it wants.

-Apathy is a difficult condition to deal with because it is often caused by people isolating themselves or throwing their energy away rather than setting boundaries properly.
-You can help honor apathy in others by modeling honorable engagement.

-Guilt and shame are two of the most important emotions that help you mature into a well-regulated person.
-They help you understand yourself and your actions, and they help you honorably monitor your behavior, emotions, thoughts, and physical desires.

-Guilt is the knowledge and acknowledgment of wrongdoing.
-It is a state of circumstance, and you are either guilty or not guilty in relation to the legal or moral code you value.
-You cannot feel guilty, because guilt is a concrete state, not an emotional one.
-Shame is the natural emotional consequence of guilt and wrongdoing.

-When shame arises in response to your own authentic and addressable flaws or missteps, it flows appropriately.
-If you welcome your appropriate shame, you’ll stop yourself before you do something crazy, before you say the wrong thing, or before you enter into unhealthy behaviors or relationships.

-When we don’t have a healthy connection to our own shame, we’re often coerced into embodying other people’s ideas of right and wrong.
-This can lead to an incoherent shame spiral, where we’re simultaneously drawn toward and repelled by shameful and forbidden behaviors.

-When you can identify your authentic shame, you’ll be able to brighten and define your boundary, ground yourself firmly, call your intellect into the situation, and examine (and destroy) the contracts that are attached to any excessive or inauthentic shame you might carry.

-When you can honor and welcome your shame, it will give you the strength you need to address your ill-considered behaviors and to throw off the foreign tyrannies that disrupt your authenticity.

-When your shame arises in the presence of others, it’s important to stop, ground yourself, and focus on it.
-If you can openly welcome your shame, it will recede naturally and swiftly.

-When you’re grounded and centered within your vibrant, shame-supported boundary, the heat and intensity that shame carries will give you the energy you need to shine a spotlight on your own behavior and examine your contracts with whatever has brought your shame forward.

-When you’re channeling rapids-level manufactured or trapped shame, each of your skills will help you remain stable.
-Your grounding will help you release any shame trapped in your body or your psyche, your inner focus will give you a private place from which to operate when your whole being is aflame, and your ability to burn contracts will help you identify and release any trapped shame messages.

-When you’re coming out of a shame spiral, it’s important to replace your old, shame-based titles and labels with empowering phrases.
-For instance, if your smoking bothers you, and your habitual phrase is I can’t stop smoking!
-I’ve tried a hundred times.
-I’m just an addict! you can change your words into forceful ones and assert, I won’t stop smoking!
-I refuse to.

-If you don’t find a lot of shaming titles in your psyche, but you still struggle with repetitive shame, you may have boundary trouble.
-When your boundary is weak or unsuitably inflated, you may tend to enmesh with others simply because your personal boundary isn’t well-defined.

-It’s important to help your children connect to their authentic shame in healthy ways.
-This can be done by letting them be involved in setting punishments for their misdeeds.
-When they can be involved in deciding upon their acts of contrition, they can connect to their shame in healthy ways.

-We have all become so used to dealing with shame that we don’t even recognize it when it arises.
-It is so vital to the sanctity of the soul that when it is released, it will work unceasingly to expose inferiorities and restore integrity.

 It is very easy to crumble in the face of this sort of turmoil, which is why skills, support, and sacred space are necessary.
 Your ability to ground and focus yourself will allow you to halt any distraction or dissociation you experience.

 If you can welcome your shame, you can begin to identify the different forms it takes.
 Welcome your free-flowing ability to effortlessly support ethical behaviors in yourself and others.

-Hatred is a natural and healthy emotion, but it can also be used to alert you to specific interior issues that hinder and endanger you.
-It is not mere dislike, which goes away when you separate yourself from people who behave badly.

-The shadow is the portion of the psyche that we are not aware of, because we deny it.
-It holds our squelched impulses, our unfelt emotions, our unacceptable behaviors, and our unlived dreams.

-You have the right to feel hatred.
-It is a sign that something is wrong with you if you can’t feel it.
-Hatred is a powerful tool that can help you move through difficult issues and catapult yourself into new levels of awareness.

-When we express hatred, we fool ourselves into thinking that we’re completely separate from our hate targets.
-But in reality, we’re depending on them to live out parts of our own shadow.

-When we project our material onto others, we lose our integrity, our honor, and our skills.
-When we project our shadow material onto others, we often can’t work with it in straightforward ways, so we project it.

-When we find people who can really live out our unwanted material – our selfishness, our power, our arrogance, our brilliance, our ignorance, and our sexual appetites – there is a bacchanal in our souls.
-We are mesmerized and fascinated, and we can’t take our eyes off of them.

-When we enforce these shadowy contracts with others, our boundaries are stripped, our focus is thrown outside of ourselves, and our villages are in complete disarray.
-We also dishonor our targets, whether we hate them or adore them, because we force them to become something other than human.

-When you are in a hatred spiral with someone, you need a strong and disruptive emotion to separate yourself and rebuild your boundary from scratch.
-This is no time for gentleness; you need the big guns.
-So go ahead and flame on - it will heal your boundary, your behavior, and your relationships.

-When you’ve burned a few contracts with your hate target, you’re ready to move on to the real work of understanding what makes your hate partner so odious.
-You may want to get a pen and paper, because if you can write out the qualities that make your hate partner so repugnant, you’ll gain tremendous clarity.

-When you hate, your soul is ready to do some of the deepest work you’ll ever experience.
-Do yourself and everyone around you a favor: get into a conscious relationship with your hatred and your projections.
-Don’t repress your hatred, don’t explode with it, and don’t try to erase it by shellacking fraudulent acceptance on top of it.

 If you’re still angry after you’ve performed your favorite rejuvenation practice, flip back to the practice for rage and fury in section entitled The Practice for Rage and Fury: The Only Way Out Is Through.